Fast Concurrent Data Sketches: Deriving error bounds

 \section{Deriving error bounds}

-We bound the error induced by relaxation on two representative sketches.
-Section~\ref{ssec:theta-analysis} discusses the error introduced to the expected estimation and RSE of the $\Theta$ sketch.
+Section~\ref{ssec:theta-analysis} discusses the error introduced to the expected estimation and RSE of the KMV $\Theta$ sketch.
 Section~\ref{ssec:quantiles-error-analysis} analyses the PAC Quantiles sketch.
+The full paper~\cite{rinberg2019fast} contains mathematical derivations used throughout this section.